 I am beyond excited to share this easy Banana Cake recipe with you today.
 It went through a few rounds of testing, and when I ate a bite of the cake you see here, I almost cried.
 It was so good.
 I get a little emotional when it comes to cake.

 Not only is this cake easy to make, it is incredibly light and moist.
 It is fluffy and delicious, just as cake should be.
 When it is done we top it with the same amazing chocolate frosting that we use in my Easy Chocolate Cake.

 Put away your mixers, you just need some bananas and a few bowls for this amazing cake.

-Made this cake with really ripe bananas and no chocolate chips.
+Made this cake with really ripe bananas.
 It was better than banana bread.
 The frosting was so good and a surprise to all who ate the cake.
 Everyone loved it.
 Especially the frosting.
 It was like the specialty cakes served at a local restaurant that everyone goes to especially to get their cake cut at the register.

 How to Make Banana Cake

 This is a brief overview of how to make this banana cake recipe.
 For the full printable recipe with all of the measurements and baking time, please see the recipe card at the bottom of the post.

 - Mix together the dry ingredients.
 In a large bowl whisk together the flour, baking powder, baking soda, and salt.